stlab/better-code/better-code/src/chapter-3-errors.md

 are likely to use `Result<T, E>` rather than throwing, and using a more specific error type than `any Error` might make sense.

-#### How to Document Thrown Errors
+#### How to Document Runtime Errors

 Because a runtime error report indicates a failure to fulfill postconditions, information about errors—including that they are possible—does not belong in a function's postcondition documentation, whose primary home is the summary sentence fragment.[^result-doc]

-[^result-doc]: This creates a slightly awkward special case for
+[^result-doc]: This rule creates a slightly awkward special case for
     functions that return a `Result<T,E>`, which should be documented as though they just return a `T`:

     ```swift
     extension Array {
-      /// Writes a textual representation of `self` to a temporary file
+      /// Writes a textual representation of `self` to a temporary file,
-      /// whose location is returned.
+      /// returning its location.
       func writeToTempFile(withChunksOfSize n: Int)
         -> Result<URL,IOError>
       { ... }
     }
     ```

-In fact, for reasons just detailed, it's very common that nothing about errors needs to be documented at all: `throws` in the function signature indicates that arbitrary errors can be thrown and no further information about errors is required to use the function correctly.
+In fact, because most callers propagate errors, it's very common that nothing about errors needs to be documented at all: `throws` in the function signature indicates that arbitrary errors can be thrown and no further information about errors is required to use the function correctly.

 That does not mean that possible error types and conditions should *never* be documented.
-If you anticipate that clients of a function will use the details of some runtime error programmatically, it may make sense to put details in the function's documentation, but resist the urge to document these details just because they “might be needed.”
-As with any other detail of an API, documenting errors that (almost) noone cares creates a usability tax that is paid by everyone.
+If you anticipate that clients of a function will use the details of some runtime error programmatically, it may make sense to put details in the function's documentation.
+That said, resist the urge to document these details just because they “might be needed.”
+As with any other detail of an API, documenting errors that are irrelevant to most code creates a usability tax that is paid by everyone.
+In any case, keeping runtime error information out of postconditions (and thus summary documentation) works to simplify contracts and make functions easier to use.

 A useful middle ground is to describe reported errors at the module level, e.g.